zurielbm/WGU-C191-OS-for-Programmers/README.md

 # C191 WGU Study Plan

+# Tool
+this system is mainly made to be used in obsidian

 ## File/Folder Structure
 Content is divided into Modules and using the [Johnny Decimal][https://johnnydecimal.com] folder system